paradox logo

 Staying On Top Of Your On-Page SEO

-If you are a real stickler for SEO then there is a good chance that you have been optimizing as you go, making sure that every new post has all of its metas in order, consistently staying on track with your keyword focus, and making sure that you place 301 redirects as needed.
-Setting aside some time to take stock of your existing site and perform an on-page SEO check-up should become a regular event within the life of your website.
+If you are meticulous about SEO, there is a good chance that you have been optimizing as you go, ensuring that every new post has all of its meta elements in order, consistently staying on track with your keyword focus, and placing 301 redirects as needed.
+Setting aside some time to assess your existing site and conduct an on-page SEO check-up should become a regular event throughout the life of your website.

 Share This Post!